cbourke/ComputerScienceI/honors/hacks/hack6.0/readme.md

     <https://junit.org/junit5/docs/current/api/>.
 Instructions
     on how to add JUnit to your Eclipse project can be found below.

--   Turn in all of your files via webhandin.
-Make sure that it runs and executes correctly in the grader.
+-   Turn in both `ColorUtils.java` and `ColorUtilsTests.java` source files.

 # Installing and Using JUnit 5 in Eclipse